Northern Mountains: 20 - 29 December 2012

 Hair-crested Drongo 20 Grey-headed Canary-flycatcher 6

-Greater Racket-tailed Drongo 4 Japanese Tit 6
+Greater Racket-tailed Drongo 4 Cinereous Tit 6

 White-throated Fantail 2 Yellow-cheeked Tit 4